diegomz9/P-G-Assignment/PART I: SQL/sql/sql_insights.md

 ```

 2- Was the delivery late or was the restaurant fault?
 Shows top 10 restaurants with the highest delivery time and the average preparation time.
+This can help us identity what needs to be fixed to reduce wait time for final clients.

 ```sql
 SELECT